Robert Bourne (footballer): Career

 Bourne began his career with EFL League One side Bury, after coming through the club's academy he made his debut for the first-team on 8 May 2016 in a league match against Southend United.
 In the succeeding September, Bourne was loaned to Mossley; appearing nine times.
 On 6 January 2017, Bury announced that Bourne had been released.
 He subsequently joined Northern Premier League Division One North club Trafford.
-His bow came on 14 January against Droylsden.
+His debut came on 14 January against Droylsden.
 After a month and one appearance, Bourne departed on 14 February to National League North's Stalybridge Celtic.
 He left on 5 May.

 He went on trial with FC United of Manchester in July, featuring in games against AVRO FC and Abbey Hey.
 On 8 October, Bourne joined Skelmersdale United.
 His first appearance for the club came on 14 October versus Ramsbottom United.
 Seven more matches were played for Skelmersdale United.
 On 1 January 2018, Bourne left English football to join Division 2 Norrland side Ytterhogdals IK in Sweden.
 He scored his first senior goal in his twelfth appearance, during an away win versus Gällivare Malmbergets on 8 July.
 He parted company in September, prior to signing for Widnes in October.

 In February 2019, Bourne completed a move to West Didsbury & Chorlton.
 His debut arrived in a fixture with Winsford United on 23 February, as the aforementioned team won 3–2.
 In the succeeding August, Bourne started playing for Newton-le-Willows in the Warrington & District Football League.
-He netted on debut against Eagle JFC on 31 August.
+He netted on his debut against Eagle JFC on 31 August.
 Bourne scored a hat-trick over Blackbrook in the Guardian Cup on 30 November.